Jungle bush quail: In research

 The jungle bush quail has been used in experiments on the effect of melatonin on immunity and reproduction, the effect of the environment on the pineal gland, adrenal glands, and gonads, daily variation in the melatonin and androgen receptors during the breeding season, and immunity associated with the lungs.

 Status

 The jungle bush quail is listed as being of least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List due to its large range and stable population.
 It is generally common throughout India, although it is reported to be uncommon in Kerala, and locally in extinct in parts of Gujarat and in Uttara Kannada, Karnataka.
-In Sri Lanka, it was reportedly common until the 1950's, but is now only locally plentiful in the hills of the Uva Province.
+In Sri Lanka, it was reportedly common until the 1950s, but is now only locally plentiful in the hills of the Uva Province.
 It has not been reported from Nepal since the 19th century, and reports from there and Cachar in Assam may be erroneous.
 The introduced population on Réunion is declining but still locally common, while the one on Mauritius is extinct.
 The jungle bush quail is hunted for food in rural regions.